 What is telemedicine?

 Telemedicine is caring and treating patients remotely when the provider and patient are not physically present with each other.
 While our doors remain open seven days a week, we offer a telemedicine option to see one of our experienced providers virtually through a secure, HIPAA-compliant platform.
 New guidelines are allowing a telemedince visit to be performed through more popular apps such as Skype, or over the phone making a telemedicine visit more accessible to everyone.
 It is a convenient and cost effective way to provide you with great healthcare.
 We can treat ailments such as colds, urinary tract infections, diarrhea, vomiting, rashes and more.
 You can follow up on any previous visit, go over your medications, review your labs and we can prescribe medications if necessary.
 During this crisis, we strongly encourage telemedicine visits, if possible, for everyone’s safety.
-If you are experiencing symptoms such as cough, fever or sneezing, or have had a recent exposure to a positive COVID-19 patient, please schedule a telemedicine appointment for a preliminary evaluation by a provider.
-If a test is recommended, we will arrange a time and provide instructions to have a test performed in your vehicle.
-We can also perform other visits related to COVID-19 and provide our recommendations for your best course of care.
+If you are concerned about symptoms you are experiencing , you can schedule a telemedicine appointment for an evaluation by a provider.

 Is a telemedicine visit covered through my insurance?